Clarence Blethen

-Following his majors career, Blethen spent seven years with the Atlanta minor league club winning 20 or more games in two seasons.
+Following his major league career, Blethen spent seven years with the Atlanta minor league club, winning 20 or more games in two seasons.
 He also played for several teams and managed Leaksville and Savannah in the late 1930s.
-After that, he took an active part in coaching little leaguers until the mid-sixties.
+After that, Blethen took an active part in coaching little leaguers until the mid-1960s.

-Blethen died in Frederick, Maryland at age 79.
+Blethen died in Frederick, Maryland, at age 79.